 In fact, iMovie is a space hogger.
+If you frequently use iMovie, it’s inescapable that the software eats up your Mac storage.
 To edit a movie, iMovie transcodes the clips into a format that is suitable for editing but is extraordinarily large in size.
 Also, files such as render files are created during the editing.
 That's why iMovie usually takes up a few or even more than 100GB of space.

 If you have limited free disk storage space on your Mac, it is a good idea to get an external drive that is a least 500GB to store your iMovie library.
 To move iMovie library to an external hard drive.

 Step 1 Format an external drive as MacOS Extended (Journaled).

 Step 2 Close iMovie.
 Go to Finder > Go > Home > Movies.

 Step 3 Drag the iMovie Library folder to the connected external hard drive.
 Then you can delete the folder from your Mac.

 If you think that you already have enough disk space on your Mac, but the iMovie error still appears.
 There might be problems related to the software, so you can try to fix it by updating or reinstalling iMovie.

 For updating, you can just head to App Store and check for updates.

 For reinstalling iMovie from your Mac, follow these steps:

 Step 1 Open Finder > Applications and locate iMovie, right-click the app icon and choose Move to Trash.